guardrails-ai/guardrails/docs/concepts/installing_validators.md

 guard.validate("My landlord is an asshole!")
 ```

-> Note: Invoking `install` always installs the validator module so it's recommended for the install to be in a seperate code block when using Notebooks.
+> Note: Invoking the `install` SDK  always installs the validator module so it's recommended for the install to be in a seperate code block when using Notebooks.